 Reflecting on her work Kruger stated in a 2011 YouTube interview based in her 2010-11 Schirn Kunsthalle, Frankfurt exhibition called Circus, "[...] art is the creation of commentary, whether its visual or music or writing, it's sort of the way the artist figures out how to visualize, or textualize, or musicalize their experience of the world."
 She also plainly remarked, "I try to make work about how we are to one another." [https://www.youtube.com/watch?v=DP7hbDkJql8.
 Schirn video edited by Dorothea Apovnik and Miriam Fuchs.]

 Barbara Kruger, born in Newark, New Jersey, studied at Syracuse University and Parsons School of Design, New York.
 She was propelled by additional foundation as a magazine designer, and then a freelance picture editor and graphic designer.
 She was featured in the Whitney Biennial of 1973, followed thereafter by an exhibition in Artists Space, New York.
 Solo exhibitions proliferated in the decade of the 1980s, including P.S.1 Contemporary Art Center, Long Island City, New York, the Institute of Contemporary Arts, London, and various major galleries including Gagosian Gallery, Los Angeles, Rhona Hoffman Gallery, Chicago, and Mary Boone Gallery, beginning in 1987.
 Kruger has been celebrated in Germany at Monika Sprüth Galerie, Cologne, and has had major exhibitions at Sprüth Magers, including Barbara Kruger: Forever in Berlin (2017–2018).
-Long represented by Sprüth Magers and formerly the Mary Boone Gallery, she is currently represented by David Zwirner (New York, London, Hong Kong, Paris) in collaboration with Sprüth Magers (Berlin, London, Los Angeles).
+Formerly represented by the Mary Boone Gallery, Kruger has long been represented by her primary gallery, Sprüth Magers (Berlin, London, Los Angeles).
+David Zwirner (New York, London, Hong Kong, Paris) announced its representation of Barbara Kruger in collaboration with Sprüth Magers beginning November 21 2019.